vmware-archive/scripted/README.md

 # How do I try it out?

 The only pre-req for trying it out is that you have Node.js installed.
 Grab it from here: [http://nodejs.org/](http://nodejs.org).
-The team has been testing with recent versions from 0.6 to 0.8.
+The team has been testing with a range of versions from 0.6 to 0.8 but haven't tested all of them exhaustively.
+It is recommended that you try to use the latest (0.8.11 at time of writing).

 Then you can grab the most recent packaged release from here: